magento/devdocs/src/cloud/env/environments-ssh.md

 ### SSH using Magento Cloud CLI {#magento-cli}

-Magento Cloud CLI commands can only be used in environments with the software installed.
+The `magento-cloud` CLI commands can only be used in environments with the software installed.
 These environments include:

 *  Starter environments
 *  Pro Integration environments

-To SSH to an environment using the Magento Cloud command line:
+To SSH to an environment using the `magento-cloud` command line:

 1. Log in to the project: